-The Supreme Court is assessing if the divesting the CBI Director of his powers by the Centre is legal.
+The Supreme Court is assessing if the Centre violated the law when it divested Mr. Alok Verma, the CBI Director of his powers.

-Two petitions, one filed by Mr. Alok Verma (CBI Director) and other by an NGO Common Cause have challenged the Centre's order which resulted in the CBI's Director being divested of his powers The petitioners argue the Central Government’s actions against Verma violate the provisions of the DSPE (Delhi Special Police Establishment) Act and Supreme Court guidelines issued in Vineet Narain, 1997.
+Two petitions, one filed by Alok Verma (CBI Director) and one by the NGO Common Cause have challenged the Centre's order which divested Director Verma of his powers.
+The petitioners argue that the Central Government’s actions against Verma violate the provisions of the DSPE (Delhi Special Police Establishment) Act and the Supreme Court guidelines issued in Vineet Narain, 1997.

-The petitions demands the removal of CBI Special Director Mr. Rakesh Asthana, in light of the pending corruption charges pressed against him.
+The petitions also demands the removal of CBI Special Director Mr. Rakesh Asthana, in light of the pending corruption charges against him.

-Verma and Asthana have both been placed on immediate leave, a first in the history of the CBI.
+Verma and Asthana were both placed on immediate leave on 23rd October 2018, a first in the history of the CBI.

-1) Have the actions taken against CBI Director Verma violated the provisions of the Delhi Special Police Establishment (DSPE) Act?
+1) Did the action taken against CBI Director Verma violate the provisions of the Delhi Special Police Establishment (DSPE) Act?

-2) Have the actions taken against CBI Director Verma violated the rule of fixed tenure, which was introduced by the guidelines issued by the Supreme Court in Vineet Narain?
+2) Did the action against CBI Director violate the rule of fixed tenure, which was introduced by the SC guidelines in Vineet Narain case?

 3) Did the authority of Central Vigilance Commissioner (CVC) under CVC Act extend to investigation against CBI personnels or is restricted to supervision over ongoing CBI cases?